 When there is an abnormality in the ECS, several systems can be affected.
 Most cases of fibromyalgia, irritable bowel syndrome (IBS) and migraines are manifested through endocannabinoid deficiency (Dr Ethan Russo, 2016).
 Symptoms of endocannabinoid dysfunction may include hypersensitivity to pain, mood abnormalities, anxiety, gastrointestinal disturbances and insomnia.
 In severe cases, the body becomes hypersensitive to everything and affected patients suffer from allergies, food intolerances, chronic pain and are very often unable to tolerate most medications.

-Patients with endocannabinoid dysfunction or endocannabinoid deficiency are advised to follow a healthy diet based on fresh green vegetables, fruit, fish, chicken and rice.
-Refined sugars and processed foods should be avoided as they may cause hypersensitivity and may even increase pain levels.
+Patients with endocannabinoid dysfunction or endocannabinoid deficiency are advised to follow a healthy plant-based diet avoiding refined sugars and processed foods as these may cause hypersensitivity and may even increase pain levels.
 Gluten and lactose intolerance are also very common in such patients.

 Stress directly affects the endocannabinoid system.
 When the body is exposed to long periods of stress, the endocannabinoid system is overworked and eventually “burns out”.
 When there is an established endocannabinoid deficiency, such as in fibromyalgia, stress aggravates symptoms and prevent healing.
 Chronic stress may also contribute to weight gain, diabetes, high blood pressure, heart disease, stroke, auto-immune disorders and cancer.
 Stress is very often the root cause of many inflammatory conditions and stress reduction is of utmost importance in the management of all chronic conditions, especially where the ECS is involved.